 - Uterine rupture

 Birth injuries are not always the result of a medical mistake.
 Sometimes, bad things happen to good people.
-But, sometimes, far too often, a health care providers' mistake caused serious injuries to the newborn.
+But, sometimes, far too often, a healthcare provider’s mistake causes severe injuries to the newborn.

 If the answer is yes, our Maryland birth injury attorneys consult with additional experts to assist in calculating the damages over the child’s lifetime.
 At this point, we often send out a settlement demand letter to the doctor, nurse, or hospital.
 But the reality is most childbirth injury cases require a lawsuit.
 Again, medical malpractice lawsuits rarely go to trial because a settlement is usually reached.
 But there is a real fight to get to that point.